Jersey Boys: U.S. tour

 The musical's first U.S. tour began on December 10, 2006, at the Curran Theatre in San Francisco, and went to 38 cities.
 The cast starred Christopher Kale Jones as Valli, Deven May as DeVito, Erich Bergen as Gaudio, and Micheal Ingersoll as Massi.
 Jersey Boys played at the Forrest Theatre in Philadelphia, where it broke the box office record eight times before moving on to a return engagement in Boston.

 In May 2007, while the first national tour continued (with Steve Gouveia from the original Broadway cast as Massi), a second company debuted at the Curran and ended as an open-ended run at Chicago's Bank of America Theatre, beginning on October 5, 2007.
 The Chicago cast appeared on stage in the 2007 Emmy Awards in a tribute to HBO's The Sopranos.
 A special holiday return engagement played at the Curran Theatre from November 20 to December 30, 2007, starring Rick Faugno as Valli, Andrew Rannells as Gaudio, Bryan McElroy as DeVito, and Jeff Leibow as Massi.
 Most of this cast became the original cast in the Las Vegas production, which debuted at The Palazzo Hotel on May 3, 2008, in the newly built Jersey Boys Theatre.
 The show temporarily closed on January 1, 2012, and reopened on March 6, 2012, at Paris Las Vegas.
 On June 7, 2016, it was announced that the Las Vegas production would end on September 18, 2016.

 In late 2014, a touring production performed in several U.S. cities, including Denver in December.

 Another production toured 19 U.S. cities from March 2016 to March 2017.

 An off-strip Las Vegas revival opened in 2024 at The Orleans Hotel and Casino.
 The first preview performance was January 26, 2024 and the production opened on February 22, 2024.
 The cast featured Joey Barreiro and Jared Chinnock alternating the role of Frankie Valli, Kit Treece as Bob Gaudio, Tyler Matthew Burk as Tommy DeVito and Jonathan Cable as Nick Massi.
 The production played 24 previews and 116 performances and closed on July 7, 2024.

+A "20th Anniversary" tour will kick off on September 8, 2026 at the Landmark Theatre in Syracuse, New York, before touring onto major cities across the U.S. and Canada, including Chicago, Denver, Los Angeles, San Francisco and more.
+The cast for the tour will star Coby Oram and Andrew Martin McGuire will alternate the role of Frankie Valli, Peyton Schoenhofer as Bob Gaudio, Harry Sperduto as Tommy DeVito and Owen McCredie as Nick Massi.